-Then we'll capture images just after the ceremony, you know, that special moment when it's official.
-How can we capture fun and meaningful photographs of the bride and groom at that moment?
-Next, we'll make our way to the reception, and there will photograph the groups of people who are there, the details, and all of the fun that happens during a reception.
-Finally, once the wedding is over, we'll ask ourselves what we do with all of these images, how do we work on them?
-There I'll give you a few strategies for working on your photographs in postproduction and also I will give you some examples of before and after images it we'll give you some ideas, on how you might process your images.
+Then, we'll capture images just after the ceremony.
+That special moment when it's official.
+How can we capture fun and meaningful photographs of the bride and the groom at that moment.
+Next, we'll make our way to the reception and there we'll photograph the groups of people who are there, the details, and all of the fun that happens during a reception.
+Finally, once the wedding is over, we'll ask ourselves, "Well, what do we do with all of these images?
+"How do we work on them?"
+There, I'll give you a few strategies for working on your photographs in post-production, and also I'll give you some examples, some before and after images that will give you some ideas on how you might process your images.

 Well, in closing, my hope is this: I hope that this course provides you with some insight and some inspiration and some practical ideas of how you can capture better wedding photographs.